-Nebraska is providing the below chart, which provides a breakdown of the estimated FMAP that Nebraska will be eligible to claim pursuant to ARP Section 9817.
+Nebraska is providing the chart in the attached spreadsheet, which provides a breakdown of the estimated FMAP that Nebraska will be eligible to claim pursuant to ARP Section 9817.
 With the partial approval of the spending plan received from CMS, Nebraska will begin claiming the enhanced FMAP and will update this report in future quarterly updates with the actual amounts claimed, as they are claimed on quarterly CMS-64 reports.